AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: AdaTerm variants

 In the case of the EMA, the weights $w_i$ are given by:

-The bias correction term of Adam can therefore be seen as a correction needed for a proper weighted average.
-We can also notice that the bias correction term at time step $t$, $c_t$, corresponds to the EMA of $1$:
+The bias correction term of Adam can therefore be seen as a correction required for a proper weighted average.
+We observe that the bias correction term at time step $t$, $c_t$, corresponds to the EMA of $1$: